AirConsole/airconsole-construct3/README.md

 ## Installation for new Construct3 projects

 [Download the latest plugin](https://github.com/AirConsole/airconsole-construct3/releases) and add it to your Construct3 project

-## Installation for Construct2 imported games

-[Download the backward compatible plugin](backwardCompatibility/c3airconsole-backcomp.c3addon) and add it to your Construct3 project

 ## About this Plugin